fredericferry/rossby_mid_lat/README.md

 # rossby_mid_lat
-Study Rossby waves in mid-latitudes with Hovmoller diagrams
+Study mid-latitudes Rossby waves in daily NCEP 500hPa geopotential and 300hPa meridonal wind data using maps and Hovmoller diagrams

 Note 1 : This code was developed for educationnal purposes, and for French students.
 So the comments in the notebook are in French but the graphics and legends are in English.